roshinishetty/TCL--Type-Check/README.md

 Code1 identifies all the variables and procedures available in TCL script file inputted.
 Checks the type.
 It tests the name, internal name and structural equivalence for each pair of variables and procedures.

+The variables identified and their internal types are stored in variables.txt by code1.

 Example of TCL script file:
 ```
 set x a